-Registration for One Day Tournaments opens either twelve or thirteen days prior to the event as noted on the One Day Tournament Schedule.
+Registration for One Day Tournaments opens most often thirteen days prior to the event as noted on the One Day Tournament Schedule.
 Online and phone registration opens at 7:00 a.m. on that date, and closes six days prior.

 CSGA members may sign up in the "Apply Online" portion of the One Day section of our website.
 During the online registration period, players select their tee time and sign up as a solo player, twosome, threesome or foursome before paying and confirming their entry.
 Participants may only pay by Visa, MasterCard, Discover or American Express credit cards when signing up online.
 Participants may also sign up by calling the CSGA office at (860) 257-4171 during the registration period.

-Due to the popularity of the One Day series, it is recommended that you sign up on the registration open date for the best tee time availability; some venues will book up completely on opening day.
+Due to the popularity of the One Day series, it is recommended that you sign up at 7:00am on the registration open date for the best tee time availability; most venues will book up completely on opening day.

 CSGA One Day tournaments are open to men and women of all ages and abilities.
 Participants should have a current CSGA/USGA Handicap Index.
 If you don't have a handicap, refer to the Handicapping section of our website menu bar to learn how to obtain a CSGA/GHIN handicap, either through a member club, or by joining the CSGA online.

 All One Day Tournaments are flighted by age.
 The Tettelbach flight (Open Division) consists of golfers age 54 and below, and the Siderowf flight (Senior Division) consists of golfers age 55 and above.
-All competitors will compete in both the gross and net divisions; however, no competitor can win more than one prize per event.
+Senior players are permitted to play in the Tettelbach flight if they choose to do so.
+All competitors will compete in both the gross and net divisions; however, a competitor can not win more than one prize per event.

 The tees to be used will be determined by the overall length and difficulty of the golf course.
-Typical yardage for the Tettebach (Open) Division is 6,400 yards, and typical yardage for the Siderowf (Senior) division is 6,000 yards.
-When setting up the golf course with the host club, the CSGA tries to emphasize having a fun overall experience at these events.
-We also try to set up golf courses to help with pace of play issues by skipping a tee time every hour, and encouraging "ready golf" with our players.
+Typical yardage for the Tettebach (Open) Division is 6,400 yards, and typical yardage for the Siderowf (Senior) division is 6,100 yards.
+Within the Siderowf division, there is a forward tee option at most courses at about 5800 yards that seniors can choose to play and participate in the net competition only.
+When setting up the golf course with the host club, the CSGA emphasizes having a fun overall experience at these events.
+We also set up golf courses to help with pace of play issues by skipping a tee time every hour, and encouraging "ready golf" with our players.
 CSGA Rules Officials are on site to assist with rulings and act as spotters to improve pace of play too.

 No, you may sign up as a single, group of two, group of three or group of four.
-Generally the groupings are made in fours, so if you have less than four in your group, we will try to group you with other people based on similar Course Handicaps.
+Generally the groupings are made in fours, so if you have less than four in your group, we will group you with other people based on your division and similar Course Handicaps.

 Yes, when signing up online, you will be asked for any grouping requests prior to submitting payment for your entry.
 You will need the birthdate and GHIN number for each person that you are registering in order to sign everyone up for the correct division.
 If phoning the CSGA to register, you may provide the same information and we will fulfill your request to be paired with certain players.